 The injunction may be entered only against the respondent named in the petition.

-An injunction under this subsection is effective according to its terms, but, except as provided in par. (dm)
+An injunction under this subsection is effective according to its terms, but for not more than 4 years, except as provided in par. (d)

-A judge may, upon issuing an injunction or granting an extension of an injunction issued under this subsection, order that the injunction is in effect for not more than 5 years, if the court finds, by a preponderance of the evidence stated on the record, that any of the following is true:
+A judge or circuit court commissioner may, upon issuing an injunction or granting an extension of an injunction issued under this subsection, order that the injunction is in effect for not more than 10 years, if the court finds, by a preponderance of the evidence stated on the record, that any of the following is true:

 There is a substantial risk that the respondent may commit first-degree intentional homicide under s.
 940.01